+The vegetation clearing commenced on the 12 May 2020, and the department was notified via email correspondence on the 4 June 2020.
+As per condition 5 of the EPBC Approval conditions the department was notified within 20 days of the commencement of the action (refer Appendix C).
 No clearing of Koala Habitat occurred in the current reporting period.
-A total of 2.6 ha of Koala habitat was cleared during the Year 1 reporting period and was presented within the previous ACR.
+A total of 2.6 ha of Koala habitat was cleared during the Year 1 reporting period and was presented within the Year 1 ACR.
 Refer Plan 1 for clearing extent area.
+No additional clearing has been conducted in the current ACR reporting period.